 Because each post-conflict environment is unique, we cannot decree a universal set of vetting principles.
 However, it is possible to develop a set of core crimes to serve as the foundation for vetting.
-Core crimes are such wrongful acts, such as genocide, that justify exclusion from state security forces in most situations.
-Individual security sector reform programs can build on these core crimes to develop a tailored set of behavioral standards appropriate for each post-conflict situation.
+Core crimes are wrongful acts such as genocide that justify exclusion from state security forces in most situations.
+Individual security sector reform programs can build on this set of core crimes to develop a tailored set of behavioral standards appropriate for each post-conflict situation.
 Several sources of international law exist that can inform the compilation of a set of core crimes, including international criminal law (ICL), international humanitarian law (IHL), and international human rights law (IHRL).

 International criminal law.
 ICL is an imperfect instrument for vetting because it often requires proof of intent, which is difficult to demonstrate.
-As defined in the 1948 Geneva Convention on the Prevention and Repression of Genocide, the international crime of genocide requires proof that the crime has been pursued "with intent to destroy, in whole or in part, a national, ethnical, racial, or religious group."10 Such intent would be difficult to prove.
+As defined in the 1948 Geneva Convention on the Prevention and Repression of Genocide, the international crime of genocide requires proof that the crime has been pursued "with intent to destroy, in whole or in part, a national, ethnical, racial, or religious group."
+Such intent would be difficult to prove.
 The act of murder, however, is easier to prove and equally effective as a rejection criterion.
-In fact, any of the underlying acts enunciated by the 2002 Rome Statute of the International Criminal Court definition of crimes against humanity are sufficient for rejection from most security forces.11
+In fact, any of the underlying acts enunciated by the 2002 Rome Statute of the International Criminal Court definition of crimes against humanity are sufficient for rejection from most security forces.

 International humanitarian law.
 IHL, also known as the law of war, provides a useful framework for vetting.
 Although IHL is designed to exculpate individuals from acts during war (such as killing) that would be considered crimes in civil society, this distinction is often complicated by the intrastate nature of most of today's conflicts.
 However, any grave breach of the Geneva Conventions or violation of the customs of war would warrant rejection from most security forces, especially if the country were party to the Conventions.
-Of particular relevance within the Conventions is the treatment of noncombatants.12 rejection of an applicant?
-Some rights are too vague for a candidate's disqualification, such as violating the right "to a social and international order in which the rights and freedoms . . . can be fully realized."13 Because most current postconflict settings are recovering from intrastate wars characterized by widespread human rights abuses over many years (Sudan, Liberia, Iraq, Somalia, Haiti, El Salvador, Cambodia, Sri Lanka, and so on), it is unrealistic to judge post-conflict populations by the same standards of reasonably functioning ruleof-law states during the same period.
+Of particular relevance within the Conventions is the treatment of noncombatants.12

+International human rights law.
+IHRL can buttress IHL, but it is too nebulous to use in developing a set of core crimes.
+For example, are international human rights directives or aspirations?
+Which human rights violations clearly justify rejection of an applicant?
+Some rights are too vague for a candidate's disqualification, such as violating the right "to a social and international order in which the rights and freedoms . . . can be fully realized."13 Because most current post-conflict settings are recovering from intrastate wars characterized by widespread human rights abuses over many years (Sudan, Liberia, Iraq, Somalia, Haiti, El Salvador, Cambodia, Sri Lanka, and so on), it is unrealistic to judge post-conflict populations by the same standards of reasonably functioning rule-of-law states during the same period.
 What would be considered a serious violation of human rights in the developed world might be overshadowed by more egregious violations committed by others during an armed conflict.